 While the tortilla chips are baking, add the red kidney beans and chicken to the frying pan with the veggies and stir to combine.
 Simmer until the chicken is cooked through, 2 minutes.
 Stir through the butter until melted and season to taste with salt and pepper.

-Divide the chicken chilli between bowls.
-Top with the shredded Cheddar cheese, a dollop of sour cream and sliced green chilli (if using).
+Divide the Mexican chicken chilli between bowls.
+Top with the shredded Cheddar cheese, a dollop of sour cream and the long green chilli (if using).
 Serve the homemade tortilla chips on the side for scooping.